huehello/website/apps/huehello/index.md

 - Set the same scene in multiple groups
 - Living Scene / Animated Scene : Unlimited possibilities in your rooms with scene effects

-One tap features - Save Time :
+### One tap features - Save Time :
 - Quick tiles for Android 7 and above, Control lights without opening up app
 - Create Shortcut inside app and use your app like hue remote control
 - 12 Hue Widgets for hue lights, No need to open app

-Schedule and Routine
+### Schedule and Routine
 - Automate your life with lights
 - Set alarm or timer and let your lights remind you, example: Cooking, Wake up, Seeping, Shower

+### Plugin Support
+HueHello is not just an app, it is a platform for Philips Hue lights.
+We support following plugins as of now:

+- Tasker (Automate your life with lights)
+- Config (Know inside of philips bridge)
+- Scary (Scary sound with light)
+- Gallery (Immersive experience of watching your photos with lights)
+- Meditate (Let light help you calm down)

 Requirements
 • Philips Hue bridge